Lavender Flower Gardening

 Not only do you have a number of different Lavender varieties to choose from you also have plants that vary in mature size as well allowing you to tuck one in here or there.
 This is great if you feel you cannot allot enough space to some of the larger growing ones.

-You may also mix your plants in with your existing plantings.
+You may decide to create a herb garden with Lavender or to simply mix plants in with your existing plantings.
 Lavender does wonderfully covering up the soil around the bases of roses.
 Plus you cannot beat the combination of Lavender and roses visually or fragrance wise.
 Source your Lavender plants as well as others here and also be sure to see our resources for more useful information.